Why we did this project

 The government’s 2018 rough sleeping strategy sets out a plan to halve rough sleeping by 2022 and end it by 2027.
 As part of this, the Department of Health and Social Care, the Ministry of Housing, Communities and Local Government, Public Health England, and NHS England committed to gaining a better understanding of gaps in health provision for people who are sleeping rough, to inform future commissioning and ensure the health and care system meets people’s needs.
 They began by assessing the effectiveness of existing initiatives in achieving the following outcomes:

 - that people sleeping rough can access health services of equal quality to others, and the impact of rough sleeping on health is minimised

 - that ill health does not prevent people moving off the streets or sustaining a settled lifestyle.

-Our project, commissioned by the Department of Health and Social Care, will highlight successful local approaches to achieving these outcomes, describing the challenges experienced and identifying where action at a wider level is likely to achieve the best value.
+Our project, commissioned by the Department of Health and Social Care, highlights successful local approaches to achieving these outcomes, describing the challenges experienced and identifying where action at a wider level is likely to achieve the best value.

 - the perspectives of those with experience of sleeping rough on local health and care services

 - the views of selected stakeholders on what needs to be in place to deliver effective health and care services for people sleeping rough

 - the ways in which need and effectiveness are understood and measured across a set of local systems